VertigoOne1/securia/README.md

 ## DONE

+- user create api is missing the optional fields, i think they are just not mapped - fixed
+- simplify the ACL checker into something oneliny to reduce the code duplication for the api controller - don't think it is possible yet
 - channel descriptions and friendly names are vital for LLM integration, make it easier to do by providing a preview image
 - ui dev - multipage navigator, build out pages - done
 - ui dev - a bit more fleshed out - done